JeanCa007/JeanCa007/README.md

 - 👋 Hi, I’m @JeanCa007
 -
-- Software engineer
+- Software engineer and IA Developer
-- I am a data analyst
+- I am a Data Sciense
 - I consider myself a game developer
 - I like working on AI projects